OpenVidu/openvidu.io-docs/docs/openvidu-pro/reference-docs/REST-API-pro.md

 > **NOTES**
 >
 > This method will restart OpenVidu Server Pro with the new provided configuration parameters.
-If your have [externalized OpenVidu Server Pro configuration](reference-docs/openvidu-server-params/#externalizing-configuration){:target="_blank"}, the new variables will be stored in the configuration file, so you will be able to restart the host without losing your new configuration
+The new values will be stored in disk in the configuration file, so you will be able to restart the host without losing your new configuration

 ---